microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/authentication-post-phonemethods.md

 Namespace: microsoft.graph

-Add a new [phone authentication method](../resources/phoneauthenticationmethod.md).
+Add a new [phone authentication method](../resources/phoneauthenticationmethod.md) for a user.
 A user may only have one phone of each type, captured in the **phoneType** property.
 This means, for example, adding a `mobile` phone to a user with a preexisting `mobile` phone will fail.
 Additionally, a user must always have a `mobile` phone before adding an `alternateMobile` phone.

 Adding a phone number makes it available for use in both Azure multi-factor authentication (MFA) and self-service password reset (SSPR), if enabled.